douglas86/finance-data/README.md

 - The second opening that I left for a pension fund under reserve will always be at zero as the one above will take both pension funds into account as it works on the balance of both
 - Loans are based on a 3-month deposit as I want to see how long it will take until the loan is paid back
+- The Program asks for Salary and Company name and updates it in the current_month that you are on

 ---